TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

 </details>

+Example 6: `They ▁ waited ▁ for ▁ a ▁ long ▁ time ▁, ▁ but ▁ the ▁ raven ▁ never ▁ came ▁ back ▁. ▁ Eventually ▁, ▁ it ▁ was ▁ time █ to ▁ go ▁ home ▁`

 <details>
 <summary>Click to see all of example 6</summary>

 > James ▁ and ▁ his ▁ mom ▁ were ▁ walking ▁ to ▁ the ▁ park ▁ one ▁ day ▁. ▁ James ▁ saw ▁ a ▁ beautiful ▁ raven ▁ flying ▁ in ▁ the ▁ sky ▁. ▁ He ▁ asked ▁ his ▁ mom ▁, ▁ � ▁� ▁€ ▁˜ ▁what ▁ is ▁ that ▁? ▁â ▁€ ▁™ ▁ She ▁ said ▁ it ▁ was ▁ a ▁ raven ▁. ▁ He ▁ asked ▁ what ▁ a ▁ raven ▁ was ▁. ▁ Mom ▁ said ▁, ▁ � ▁� ▁€ ▁� ▁� ▁A ▁ raven ▁ is ▁ a ▁ big ▁, ▁ black ▁ bird ▁. ▁â ▁€ ▁\n ▁\n ▁James ▁ wanted ▁ to ▁ see ▁ the ▁ raven ▁, ▁ so ▁ his ▁ mom ▁ and ▁ him ▁ ran ▁ to ▁ the ▁ park ▁. ▁ But ▁, ▁ when ▁ they ▁ arrived ▁, ▁ the ▁ raven ▁ was ▁ gone ▁. ▁ James ▁ asked ▁ where ▁ the ▁ raven ▁ went ▁ and ▁ his ▁ mom ▁ said ▁, ▁ � ▁� ▁€ ▁� ▁� ▁It ▁ was ▁ an ▁ unknown ▁ bird ▁, ▁ so ▁ we ▁ won ▁â ▁€ ▁™ ▁t ▁ know ▁ where ▁ it ▁ went ▁. ▁â ▁€ ▁\n ▁\n ▁James ▁ and ▁ his ▁ mom ▁ sat ▁ in ▁ the ▁ park ▁, ▁ looking ▁ for ▁ the ▁ raven ▁. ▁ They ▁ waited ▁ for ▁ a ▁ long ▁ time ▁, ▁ but ▁ the ▁ raven ▁ never ▁ came ▁ back ▁. ▁ Eventually ▁, ▁ it ▁ was ▁ time █ to ▁ go ▁ home ▁ and ▁ the ▁ raven ▁ had ▁ not ▁ returned ▁. ▁ James ▁ asked ▁ what ▁ happened ▁ to ▁ the ▁ bird ▁ and ▁ his ▁ mom ▁ answered ▁, ▁ � ▁� ▁€ ▁� ▁� ▁We ▁ may ▁ never ▁ know ▁. ▁ This ▁ is ▁ the ▁ end ▁ of ▁ the ▁ raven ▁. ▁â ▁€ ▁  ▁\n ▁\n ▁James ▁ was ▁ sad ▁ because ▁ his ▁ mom ▁ said ▁ the ▁ raven ▁ was ▁ gone ▁. ▁ He ▁ told ▁ his ▁ mom ▁, ▁ � ▁� ▁€ ▁� ▁� ▁I ▁ wish ▁ I ▁ could ▁ have ▁ found ▁ the ▁ raven ▁. ▁â ▁€ ▁ His ▁ mom ▁ replied ▁, ▁ \" ▁Me ▁ too ▁, ▁ James ▁. ▁ Me ▁ too ▁.\" ▁

 </details>

+Example 7: `So ▁ the ▁ family ▁ settled ▁ at ▁ the ▁ playground ▁ and ▁ had ▁ a ▁ wonderful ▁ time ▁ playing ▁ and ▁ exploring ▁. ▁ When ▁ it ▁ was ▁ time █ to ▁ go ▁, ▁`

 <details>
 <summary>Click to see all of example 7</summary>